Cortico on Campus—Apply Now!

 • Opportunity to sustain your own campus-specific conversation program, addressing questions unique to your campus environment with Cortico’s support.

-• If you choose to sustain your program, you will receive an additional $500 stipend and be invited to present at MIT CCC’s Annual Symposium in May 2026.
+• If you choose to sustain your program, you will receive an additional $500 stipend and have the opportunity to apply to present at MIT Center for Constructive Communication’s Annual Symposium in May 2026

 Questions?